-Remote Host
+Mode: Client-to-LAN 🗸

+Remote Host: (IP Address/Domain Name)

+WAN: V

+Local Subnet:

+Pre-shared Key: (1-128 characters)

+Status: ✓ Enable

-Enter the IP address of the remote host.
+Remote Host Enter the IP address of the remote host.
 0.0.0.0 represents any IP address.

 WAN Specify the WAN port on which the IPSec tunnel is established.

 Local Subnet Specify the local network.
 (This is the IP address range of the LAN on the local side of the VPN tunnel.)
 It's formed from the IP address and subnet mask.

 Pre-shared Key Specify the unique pre-shared key for both peers' authentication.

-Primary/ Secondary DNS Specify the DNS address to be assigned to the VPN client (eg 8.8.8.8).
-You can enter the router's LAN IP.
-Note: When configuring DNS, it is recommended to set one end as responder and the other end as initiator.
-IP Address Pool Specify the IP Address Pool from which the IP address will be assigned to the VPN client.
-Note that the IP pool subnet and the IP address of the LAN port should not be in the same network segment.
-Status Choose to enable the IPSec policy.
+Choose to enable the IPSec policy.